 Preventing sight loss

 According to Public Health England, Barnsley has the worst rate of preventable sight loss in the country.
 Half of cases are avoidable by having regular eye tests every 2 years.
 Aswell as stopping smoking, eating healthily, keeping eyes covered in the sun and only drinking alcohol in moderation.

 An eye test can pick up the first signs of an eye condition before you notice any vision changes.
 There's lots of opticians in Barnsley; you can find out about visiting an opticians.

 You could be entitled to a free eye test or help towards the cost of glasses or contact lenses.
 This depends on your age and or if you suffer from a particular health condition.
 You're also entitled if you receive certain benefits.
 Find out if you're eligible for a free eye test on the NHS website.
 You can also check with your optician before you book your test.

 Barnsley Optometry First - Minor Eye Conditions Service (MECS)

 There are 25 opticians in Barnsley who offer a free service for people with minor eye problems including sore eyes through the MECS scheme.
 Patients will be asked questions about their symptoms to assess how serious the problem is and will be offered an opticians appointment within 24 hours if urgent or within a few days if less urgent.
-This means you don’t have to wait to see a GP or attend A & E.
+This means you don’t have to wait to see a GP or attend A and E.

 Minor eye conditions include: